pachinko2821/pachinko2821.github.io/content/posts/git-is-amazing/index.md

     print("Tests Passed")
 ```

 I've added this code into a git repository over 20 commits.
 One of these commits introduces a bug that does not return the right integer.

+Let's start bisecting.
 Set the good and bad commits:
 ```bash
 # Start bisecting
 $ git bisect start